UVVM/UVVM/doc/source/sbi_vip.rst

 * If the check was successful, and the read data matches the expected data, a log message is written with ID 'config.id_for_bfm'.
 * If the read data did not match the expected data, an alert with severity 'alert_level' will be reported.
-* The procedure will also report alerts for the same conditions as the :ref:`sbi_read` procedure.
+* The procedure will also report alerts for the same conditions as the :ref:`sbi_read_bfm` procedure.
 * If the procedure is terminated using 'terminate_loop' a log message with ID ID_TERMINATE_CMD will be issued.

 .. code-block::